tjex/tjex.github.io/src/content/blog/2024/zettelkasten-grid-system-organisation.md

 This helps to avoid context switching (cognitive friction).
 If we can't remember what a certain thing is, we can quickly refresh our memories within the same system.
-Navigating to a glossary note returns us the facts that most interest us and which we may be able to add too, given new knowledge we may have.
+Navigating to a glossary note returns us the facts that most interest us and which we may be able to add to, given new knowledge we may have.

 The opposite process is opening a browser or book, searching for information and in the process shifting our mental context and, after _x_ amount of time, losing